 One business hour = one hour within a 8x5-availability

-The solution are patch releases: These are releases we publish as soon as we have fixed any bugs that we have discovered or that have been reported to us.
-This will allow you to get rid of those bugs before the next minor release, so you do not have to wait for six months or more.
-We also backport the bugfixes to previous Camunda releases, so if you do not want to migrate from Camunda BPM 7.4 to 7.5 just because you need a bugfix, you can take the 7.4.x patch release instead.
+The solution is patch releases: These are releases we publish as soon as we have fixed any bugs that we have discovered or that have been reported to us.
+This will allow you to get rid of those bugs before the next minor release so you do not have to wait for six months or more.
+We also backport the bugfixes to previous Camunda releases so if you do not want to migrate from Camunda BPM 7.4 to 7.5 just because you need a bugfix you can take the 7.4.x patch release instead.

 |Major||7.0||The Major release contains fundamental new features and bugfixes.
 It is fully tested and meant to be used for production systems.
 The Major release may contain incompatible API changes.|